 - And more

 Ekran System also offers organizations the opportunity to audit, monitor, and rotate SSH keys for Unix accounts on a regular basis to reduce the risk of their being compromised.
-Using Ekran System’s PAM functionality, you can effectively manage various types of secrets alongside controlling, monitoring, and auditing privileged accounts.
+Using Ekran System’s PAM functionality, you can effectively manage various types of secrets alongside controlling, user activity monitoring, keystroke tracking, and auditing privileged accounts.

 The more unmonitored SSH keys exist in your network, the higher the chances of malicious insiders or hackers gaining privileged access rights and misusing them without being caught.
 Luckily, you can reduce those chances by organizing a robust SSH key management strategy.